SchiffelIT/remote-phonebook-manager/README.md

-Octivi - Yealink PhoneBook Manager
+Remote PhoneBook Manager for Yealink and Gigaset
 =============================================

-Simple PHP application to manage your Yealink Remote phone book.
+Simple PHP application to manage your Remote phone book.

-Check out the [post about the release](http://labs.octivi.com/yealink-phone-book-manager-released/) on our blog!
+Requirement: Yealink Phones and/or Gigaset Base Stations N870 or N670

 Installation
 ---------------------------------------------